si-abhaymourya/UFC-PROFILE/DEPLOYMENT.md

 - Check for TypeScript errors

 ### Videos Not Loading?
-- App now uses gradient background instead of video for better performance
+- App uses a small placeholder video (99KB) for deployment
-- If you want to add videos later, ensure they're under 10MB
+- If you want to add your own videos, ensure they're under 10MB
 - Use optimized video formats (MP4) and consider hosting on CDN
+- Current video is a red placeholder - replace with your own content

 ### API Errors?
 - App uses static data in production (no API needed)